JCGranadosV/DNA-ANALYSIS/README.md

 Finally, it displays the mapped and non-mapped sequences to the user.

 Program developed by:
-Juan Camilo Granados
+Juan Camilo Granados,
-Alberto Jorge Treviño
+Alberto Jorge Treviño,
 Jorge Abdo